ZiweiHu1015/MyPet-Service-Website/docs/milestone2.md

 # MyPet
 # Work Breakdown:
 * Peilin Guo:Peilin Guo: Making Back-end Skeleton Code and Front-end Implementation.
 Writing milestone2.md file.
 Helping implement database code.
-* Ziwei Hu: Making databse Front-end implementation.
-Heloping writing milestone 2 and implement back end skeleton.Making a pet service page.
+* Ziwei Hu: Making databse implementation.
+Helping writing milestone 2 and implement back end skeleton.Making a pet service page.
 * Yi Sha: Making all website about the users and pets, including login/logout, signup, profile, and pet list.
 Also making an website for clients to contact other users called Users List.
 Implementating all back-end code and front-end for these websites.